-Executive Officer and Chairman of the Board, and Gregory A. Miner, our Chief Operating Officer and Chief Financial Officer.
-We do not have any employment contracts with any of our four officers or key employees.
-Mr. Slutzky has announced a phased succession plan for Odetics, pursuant to which he would turn over his Chief Executive Officer position to Mr. Miner.
-Mr. Slutzky's retirement or the loss of any of our key personnel could seriously harm our development and marketing efforts, and could adversely affect our business.
 Our success will also depend in large part upon our ability to continue to attract, retain and motivate qualified engineering and other highly skilled technical personnel.
 Competition for employees, particularly development engineers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
-Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect upon our business, financial condition and results of operations.
+Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect our business, financial condition and results of operations.

-WE MAY NOT BE ABLE TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS.
+We May Not be Able to Adequately Protect or Enforce Our Intellectual Property Rights.
 If we are not able to adequately protect or enforce the proprietary aspects of our technology, competitors could be able to access our proprietary technology and our business, financial condition and results of operations will likely be seriously harmed.
 We currently attempt to protect our technology through a combination of patent, copyright, trademark and trade secret laws, employee and third party nondisclosure agreements and similar means.
 Despite our efforts, other parties may attempt to disclose, obtain or use our technologies or solutions.
 Our competitors may also be able to independently develop products that are substantially equivalent or superior to our products or design around our patents.
 In addition, the laws of some foreign countries do not protect our proprietary rights as fully as do the laws of the United States.
 As a result, we may not be able to protect our proprietary rights adequately in the United States or abroad.

 From time to time, we have received notices that claim we have infringed upon the intellectual property of others.
 Even if these claims are not valid, they could subject us to significant costs.
 We have engaged in litigation in the past, and litigation may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 Litigation may also be necessary to defend against claims of infringement or invalidity by others.
 An adverse outcome in litigation or any similar proceedings could subject us to significant liabilities to third parties, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.
 We may not be able to obtain any licenses on terms acceptable to us, or at all.
 We also may have to indemnify certain customers or strategic partners if it is determined that we have infringed upon or misappropriated another party's intellectual property.
-Any of these results could adversely affect on our business, financial condition and results of operations.
+Any of these results could adversely affect our business, financial condition and results of operations.
 In addition, the cost of addressing any intellectual property litigation claim, both in legal fees and expenses, and the diversion of management resources, regardless of whether the claim is valid, could be significant and could seriously harm our business, financial condition and results of operations.

-WE ARE CONTROLLED BY CERTAIN OF OUR OFFICERS AND DIRECTORS.
-As of November 9, 2001, our officers and directors beneficially owned approximately 28% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
+We Are Controlled by Certain of Our Officers and Directors.
+As of September 4, 2002, our officers and directors beneficially owned approximately 23% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
 As a result of their stock ownership, our management will be able to significantly influence the election of our directors and the outcome of corporate actions requiring stockholder approval, such as mergers and acquisitions, regardless of how our other stockholders may vote.
 This concentration of voting control may have a significant effect in delaying, deferring or preventing a change in our management or change in control and may adversely affect the voting or other rights of other holders of common stock.